dotnet/AspNetCore.Docs/aspnetcore/performance/ObjectPool.md

 For example, the ASP.NET Core framework uses the object pool in some places to reuse <xref:System.Text.StringBuilder> instances. `StringBuilder` allocates and manages its own buffers to hold character data.
 ASP.NET Core regularly uses `StringBuilder` to implement features, and reusing them provides a performance benefit.

-Using `ObjectPool` has performance tradeoffs.
-You should only use a technique like pooling after collecting performance data using realistic scenarios for your app or library.
-In particular, getting an object from the pool will usually be slower then allocating an object unless the initialization or allocation cost of that type of object is high.
-Additionally, by using the pool, you will prevent objects managed by the pool from being de-allocated until you de-allocate the pool.
+Object pooling doesn't always improve performance:

+- Unless the initialization cost of an object is hight, it's usually slower to get the object from the pool.
+- Objects managed by the pool aren't de-allocated until the pool is de-allocated.

+Use object pooling only after collecting performance data using realistic scenarios for your app or library.

 **WARNING: The `ObjectPool` doesn't implement `IDisposable`.
 We don't recommend using it with types that need disposal.**

-**NOTE: The ObjectPool doesn't place a limit on the number of objects that it will allocate, it places a limit on the number of object it will retain.**
+**NOTE: The ObjectPool doesn't place a limit on the number of objects that it will allocate, it places a limit on the number of objects it will retain.**

 ## Concepts